Pronto (later named Modeler)

 Relate: a visual canvas instead of a join builder

-Relate was the module where users connected their prepared sources together into a unified data model.
-The typical BI pattern for this at the time was a SQL-style join builder: a form or query-writer that let you specify joins between tables with dropdowns.
+Relate was the module where users connected their sources into a unified data model.
+Sources could be either prepared sources (those that had been through the Prep module to apply transforms) or raw sources (those imported through Connect that didn't need any transforming and could go straight into Relate).
+The typical BI pattern for this at the time was a SQL-style join builder: a form or query writer that let you specify joins between tables with dropdowns.
+A few BI competitors had begun moving toward more visual approaches to connecting sources, but those implementations still came with significant usability limitations.

 We chose a visual canvas instead.

-The decision to go visual was deliberate.
-SQL join builders are efficient for people who already know what they want.
+For users who already knew exactly what they wanted, a SQL join builder is more efficient.
 But for users who were still figuring out how their data fit together, a visual canvas made the relationships discoverable.
 You could see what was connected to what, which sources were underutilized, and where gaps existed.

 Designing for scale: preventing UI collapse at hundreds of sources